Why Are Men Not Dating Anymore: 21 Honest Reasons

 Data indicates that while the majority of men (74%) and women (83%) say that both partners contribute to dating costs after six months, most men (84%) and women (58%) acknowledge that men still cover more of the expenses.

-One of the reasons men don’t want to date is the high financial burden it often involves.
+One of the reasons men may not want to date is the high financial burden it often entails.
 Going on dates can be expensive, from dinners to movie tickets to special outings, which can add up quickly.

-Many men feel that this financial pressure is a significant deterrent from entering the dating scene.
+Many men feel that this financial pressure is a significant deterrent to entering the dating scene.

 2. Fear of commitment